 Jefferson Beavers is a multimedia journalist and college instructor based in Fresno, California.
 He’s available for reporting, writing, editing, graphic design and layout, field recording and producing, tape syncs, photography, and teaching/training.

-Jefferson teaches journalism and film studies at Fresno City College.
-He serves as president of the performing arts nonprofit Fresno Filmworks, and he also works as a freelance producer for the statewide public radio program The California Report.
+Jefferson teaches journalism and film studies courses at Fresno City College, and he teaches media ethics at Fresno State.
+He serves as President of the cultural arts nonprofit Fresno Filmworks, and he also works as a freelance producer for the statewide public radio program The California Report.
 Jefferson earned his Master of Fine Arts degree in creative nonfiction and his bachelor’s degree in print journalism, both from Fresno State.
 A native of Dinuba, Calif., in the heart of Tulare County raisin country, Jefferson has lived in Fresno since 2001.
 Through words, sounds, and photographs, he enjoys telling the stories of the diverse faces and places of the Central Valley he calls home.

 His wife, Tracy Stuntz, teaches public speaking and communication classes at Fresno State and at Reedley College.
-They’ve been together for more than eight years, and they married in October 2008.
+They’ve been together for more than nine years, and they married in October 2008.